 - If you are on a low-sodium or sodium-free diet, talk with your doctor.
 Some of these products have sodium.

-- If you are taking cyclosporine, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with nafcillin.
+- This medicine may affect how much of some other drugs are in your body.
+If you are taking other drugs, talk with your doctor.
+You may need to have your blood work checked more closely while taking nafcillin with your other drugs.

 - Use with care in children.
 Talk with the doctor.